The Beat (American band): Later years

 Collins embarked on a solo career in the 1990s, releasing "Paul Collins" in 1992, featuring numerous guest appearances by S.F.
 Bay Area notables.
 Collins then returned to his "hometown" of New York City.
 Focusing his songwriting on Country, Folk and Americana he formed "The Paul Collins Band" which produced the 1993 release "From Town To Town".
 Collins continues to tour, while retaining a cult following; he is particularly popular in Spain.
 The Paul Collins' Beat music videos "On The Highway" and "Dance, Dance" are occasionally aired on the VH1 Classic and MTV2 television networks.

 In 2006, Collins resurrected "Paul Collins' Beat" with the help of bassist Juancho Bummer and a slightly younger Spanish lineup and recorded a live album entitled Live In Europe, released as a free MP3 CD album download on their official website followed by a CD of all new original material, "Flying High", recorded in Madrid, Spain.
 That was followed in March 2008 with Ribbon Of Gold.
 This album contains several songs the band performs live in concert, including Falling In Love With Her, I Still Want You, Big Pop Song and She Doesn't Want To Hang Around With You.
-Paul Collins' Beat latest release is a split 7-inch with the Italian powerpop band Radio Days (band), released by the Italian label Surfin Ki Records.
+Paul Collins' Beat latest release is a split 7-inch with the Italian powerpop band Radio Days, released by the Italian label Surfin Ki Records.
 In 2009, Bill Graham catalog released Live at Berkely Theatre with Eddie Money through Wolfgang's Vault.

 Collins continues to tour and record new material.